kirillkovalenko/nssm/README.txt

 --------------------
 NSSM will launch the application listed in the registry when you send it a start signal and will terminate it when you send a stop signal.
 So far, so much like srvany.
-But NSSM is the Non-Sucking service manager and will take action if/when the application dies.
+But NSSM is the Non-Sucking service manager and can take action if/when the application dies.

-NSSM will try to restart itself if it notices that the application died but you didn't send it a stop signal.
+With no configuration from you, NSSM will try to restart itself if it notices that the application died but you didn't send it a stop signal.
 NSSM will keep trying, pausing 30 seconds between each attempt, until the service is successfully started or you send it a stop signal.

+NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for string (REG_SZ) values corresponding to the exit code of the application.
+If the application exited with code 1, for instance, NSSM will look for a string value under AppExit called "1" or, if it does not find it, will fall back to the AppExit (Default) value.
+You can find out the exit code for the application by consulting the system event log.
+NSSM will log the exit code when the application exits.

+Based on the data found in the registry, NSSM will take one of three actions:

+If the value data is "Restart" NSSM will try to restart the application as described above.
+This is its default behaviour.

+If the value data is "Ignore" NSSM will not try to restart the application but will continue running itself.
+This emulates the (usually undesirable) behaviour of srvany.
+The Windows Services console would show the service as still running even though the application has exited.

+If the value data is "Exit" NSSM will exit.
+The Windows Services console would show the service as stopped.
+If you wish to provide finer-grained control over service recovery you should use this code and edit the failure action manually.

 Removing services using the GUI